 FACTOIDS & TRIVIA

-1-piece maple top and back, laminated maple sides; double bound top and
+laminated 1-piece maple top and back, laminated maple sides; double

 Finish: Western Orange, polyurethane